-If you want to develop PHP with VSCode, use intelephense, the strongest intellisense.
+If you develop PHP with VSCode, use the most powerful IntelliSense tool, intelephense

 Hello.

-I've been working on PHP development this year, and it's been a year of trial and error when it comes to my environment.
+I've been working on PHP development all year, and I think it's been a year of trial and error regarding the development environment.
 Thanks to

-that, I've been able to set up something quite useful, so I'd like to write an article about it as a way of taking stock of it.
+that effort, I've been able to set things up quite conveniently, so I thought I'd write an article summarizing it, partly as an inventory of my findings.

 PHP Development with Visual Studio Code